 I wonder if you also find it hard to admit when your health is not as good as you want it to be.
 Are you pretending to be as well as those around you?
 Maybe you are taking the necessary steps to make sure you’re resting when you should or focusing on a specific aspect of your health?

 It’s hard for me, it’s so easy to allow guilty feelings to get in the way and prevent physical healing.
 The truth is Lyme disease is a vicious beast of an illness.
 It can cause just about any symptom and it depletes your immune system making you more susceptible to other illnesses.
-Lyme takes so much from our lives and it can leave us hopeless if we’re not careful.Don't lose hope if you're not getting well and don't feel guilty for taking the time you need… Click To Tweet
+Lyme takes so much from our lives and it can leave us hopeless if we’re not careful.Don't lose hope if you're not getting well and don't feel guilty for taking the time you need to heal. #aboudinginhope #chronicillness Click To Tweet

-I hear from a lot of you that you don’t have support or that your family and friends don’t understand and that’s a really hard place to be.
+Many of you don’t have support or that your family and friends don’t understand and that’s a really hard place to be.

 I’m in an unusual position where my family understands my limitations because we’ve all dealt with the symptoms of Lyme and co-infections.
 We each know exactly what the pain and fatigue feel like.
 I’ll admit it’s a lot easier for me in this area and while I wish my husband and children didn’t have the experience I’m thankful that they’re understanding.